Medicover has zero tolerance of non-compliance with rules and regulations.

 Medicover faces risks in the area of business ethics.
 Corruption as well as the complexity of administrative procedures and changing legislation constitute potential obstacles in certain markets.

-Medicover’s Business Code of Conduct, which was implemented in 2006 and last amended in 2017, sets out the ethical standards we expect of everyone working at Medicover.
+Medicover’s Code of Conduct, which was implemented in 2006 and last amended and renamed in 2018, sets out the ethical standards we expect of everyone working at Medicover.
 The Business Code of Conduct is the foundation of the Group’s sustainability efforts, guiding our way of doing business and supporting sound decisions.

 As a second step in the implementation of the Anti-Bribery Policy, we plan to roll out an e-learning programme for members of management Group-wide.
 The training will be completed in 2018.
 We will supplement the e-learning with in-person training sessions for certain members of management.
 These sessions will primarily focus on local laws and requirements.
-Finally, we plan to adopt a whistleblower policy in 2018, to further promote sound business conduct.
+Finally, a whistleblower policy was adopted in 2018, to further promote sound business conduct.